journifyio/journifyio-browser-gtm/README.md

 # journifyio-browser-gtm-template
-The Journify browser template for Google Tag manager
+The Journify browser template for Google Tag manager.